Access the Code of Practice online

 Vented A cavity that provides some degree of water vapour diffusion and air movement.

-Ventilated A cavity that has been designed to provide a significant flow of air or water vapour to the outside air, such as a ventilated ridge.
+Ventilated A cavity that is designed to provide a significant flow of air or water vapour to the outside air, such as a ventilated ridge.
 The NZBC allows for drained, but not vented wall cavities.

 Walkway A permanent or temporary structure placed over metal roof cladding to enable access without causing damage or imposing a point load on the cladding.cat-walk